nangelv/http-server-java/README.md

 A simple file server API (with no security) can be accessed through the `/files` endpoint
 * `GET /files/{file_name}` will return the content of the file if it exists
 * `POST /files/{file_name}` will upload the file which will then be accessible through the GET method

+Compression is supported for any request with a header "Content-Encoding: gzip"

 _Note: The server is very minimal and doesn't handle malformed requests._